-Performance Results 2004-2006 FY 03 FY04 FY 05 FY 06 Number of cases investigated to completion where accountability action occurred 1 0 0 0
+Performance Results 2004-2007 FY 03 FY 04 FY 05 FY 06 FY 07 Number of investigations completed 1 0 0 0 0

 Cases: One case investigated to completion.
 IAD testified at the disciplinary hearings and was prepared to testify in the three cases of fraud by employees of the Home Weatherization program.